 <identifiedSubstance> <identifiedSubstance> <moiety> <partMoiety><!-- Repeat Unit Label etc. --><partMoiety> <subjectOf><!-- Repeat Unit Structural Representation --></subjectOf> <subjectOf> <characteristic> <code code="Code meaning ‘Degree of Polymerization (Quantitative)’" codeSystem="Code System (OID)" displayName="Copolymer Sequence Type"/> <value Amount />

-Molecular Weight
+Molecular Weight (repeat as necessary)

 The information related to the molecular weight shall be provided as per specification described in Section 8.11.13.

-Property
+Property (repeat as necessary)

 The information related to the property of the polymer shall be provided as per specification described in Section 8.9.

-Reference Source
+Reference Source (repeat as necessary)

 The information related to the property of the polymer shall be provided as per specification described in Section 8.2.5.

-Source Material
+Source Material (repeat as necessary)

 Source material is shall capture information on the taxonomic and anatomical origins as well as the fraction of a material that can result in or can be modified to form a substance.
 This set of data elements shall be used to define polymer substances isolated from biological matrices.
 Taxonomic and anatomical origins shall be described using controlled vocabulary as required.
 This information is captured for naturally derived polymers (i.e. starch) and structurally diverse substances.